StackPlanner: A Centralized Hierarchical Multi-Agent System with Task-Experience Memory Management: Introduction

 \section{Introduction}

 Large Language Model-based multi-agent systems (LLM-MAS) have emerged as an effective paradigm for addressing complex, long-horizon, and knowledge-intensive tasks~\cite{chen2025surveyllmbasedmultiagentsystem, guo2024largelanguagemodelbased}.
 By enabling task decomposition, parallel exploration, and collaborative reasoning, these systems have been applied to challenging problem-solving and information-intensive scenarios~\cite{wu2023autogenenablingnextgenllm, hong2024metagptmetaprogrammingmultiagent, qian2024chatdevcommunicativeagentssoftware}.
-Prior work has explored a variety of designs, including decentralized collaboration~\cite{yang2025agentnetdecentralizedevolutionarycoordination, wang2022tom2ctargetorientedmultiagentcommunication}, debate-based collectives~\cite{du2023improvingfactualityreasoninglanguage}, and structured multi-stage reasoning pipelines~\cite{yao2023treethoughtsdeliberateproblem}.
+Prior work has explored a variety of designs, including decentralized collaboration~\cite{yang2025agentnetdecentralizedevolutionarycoordination}, debate-based collectives~\cite{du2023improvingfactualityreasoninglanguage}, and structured multi-stage reasoning pipelines~\cite{yao2023treethoughtsdeliberateproblem}.
 However, as system scale and task complexity increase, ensuring reliable multi-agent collaboration over long-horizon, information-intensive, and cross-task scenarios remains a central dilemma~\cite{guo2024largelanguagemodelbased}.
 Decentralized and debate-based approaches provide flexibility and robustness but often suffer from high communication overhead, redundant reasoning, and uncertainty in maintaining global consistency~\cite{yang2025agentnetdecentralizedevolutionarycoordination, cui2025freemadconsensusfreemultiagentdebate}.
 To mitigate these issues, most studies adopt a centralized coordination paradigm, introducing a \textbf{central agent} to unify planning, task allocation, and information integration by operating sub-agents to a unified decision-making framework.~\cite{hou2024coactgloballocalhierarchyautonomous, yue2025masrouterlearningroutellms}.
+These sub-agents are typically responsible for specialized tasks such as retrieval and knowledge grounding~\cite{HyKGE,asai2023selfrag,zhang2024knowpoknowledgeawarepreferenceoptimization,xu2025parentingoptimizingknowledgeselection} or deep research and report generation~\cite{li2025webweaverstructuringwebscaleevidence}.

 Despite its advantages, most centralized multi-agent systems \textbf{place the entire burden of coordination, information integration, and decision-making on a single central agent}.
 As tasks grow in scale and complexity, the influx of information and long reasoning chains can overwhelm the central agent’s processing capacity~\cite{jiang2024tcrag, liu2023lostmiddlelanguagemodels, liu2024longgenbenchlongcontextgenerationbenchmark}, significantly degrading its performance.
 This limitation is especially pronounced in novel domains or tasks with little prior experience.
 Crucially, both issues stem from the central agent’s limited \textit{\textbf{memory management}} capabilities, encompassing both task-level and cross-task memory.
 Addressing this deficiency gives rise to two key challenges: